ioncoincore/ion-v4/doc/torrent.md

 - http://open.acgnxtracker.com:80/announce
 - udp://tracker.vanitycore.co:6969/announce
 - http://retracker.telecom.by:80/announce
-### create a magnet link for your torrent
-- at the cli type transmission-show -m <filename\>.torrent
-- save this output to a text file to enable copy and paste into a bit torrent client

 ### Upload your torrent(s)
 - open a browser and log into the transmission server on port 9091
 - click on the open file icon on the left hand side<br><br>